File Buckets

 - query: "your search query"

-- bucketId: (optional) specific file bucket
+- bucketId: (optional) a specific file bucket

 - topK: (optional) number of results